-You can make a request in writing to us.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). • --or--You can contact Medicare at 1-800-MEDICARE or (800) 633-4227, 24-hours a day, 7 days a week.
-TTY users should call (877) 486-2048.
+- You can make a request in writing to us.
+Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - --or--You can contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24-hours a day, 7 days a week.
+TTY users should call 1-877-486-2048.

-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
-See Chapter 6, Section 10 for more information about the late enrollment penalty.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for a continuous period of 63 days or more, you may need to pay a Part D late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+See Chapter 1, Section 5 for more information about the late enrollment penalty.